Marketing Alternatives to Event Marketing in 2024

-There's no debate that when it comes to creating a lasting impression and trusted relationship, a face-to-face approach is best.
-Whether it's a pitch meeting, a conference, or a trade show, nothing replaces the human touch for getting a deal done.
-When it comes to the realm of event marketing, over 75% of content marketers say that it's the single most effective marketing channel in their arsenal.
+There's no debate that a face-to-face approach is best when creating a lasting impression and a trusted relationship.
+Whether it's a pitch meeting, a conference, or a trade show, nothing replaces the human touch for getting a deal done in event marketing.
+In 2019, over 75% of content marketers said that it's the single most effective marketing channel in their arsenal.

 Why?
 Because it's real.
-In fact, according to EventView, 62% of senior sales & marketing executives feel that event marketing accelerates and deepens relationships, even though we're living in a digital age.
+In fact, according to EventView, 62% of senior sales & marketing executives feel that event marketing accelerates and deepens relationships, even though we're living in an online world.
 It's that personal approach, and it's a time-tested and proven method.

 So how do you keep your business thriving and keep up the momentum you've built to date with acquiring leads and customers?
 You bring them to you and leverage your online tools.
 Here are a couple of ideas:

-Content marketing: This involves creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience.
+Content marketing: Creating and distributing valuable, relevant, consistent content to attract and retain a clearly defined audience.

-Social media marketing: This involves using social media platforms to promote products or services and engage with customers.
+Social media marketing: Using social media platforms to promote products or services and engage customers.

-Influencer marketing: This involves partnering with influencers (people who have a large following on social media) to promote products or services.
+Influencer marketing: Partnering with influencers (people with a large social media following) to promote products or services.

-Email marketing: This involves sending emails to a list of subscribers to promote products or services.
+Email marketing: Sending emails to a list of subscribers to promote products or services.

-Affiliate marketing: This involves promoting products or services on behalf of another company and earning a commission for every sale made through a unique referral link.
+Affiliate marketing: Promoting products or services on behalf of another company and earning a commission for every sale made through a unique referral link.

-Referral marketing: This involves encouraging customers to refer friends and family to a business for rewards or incentives.
+Referral marketing: Encouraging customers to refer friends and family to a business for rewards or incentives.

-Public relations: This involves building relationships with the media and creating positive press for a company.
+Public relations: Building relationships with the media and creating positive press for a company.

-Online advertising: This involves placing ads on websites or social media platforms to reach a targeted audience.
+Online advertising: Placing ads on websites or social media platforms to reach a targeted audience.

-Partnership marketing: This involves partnering with another company to promote products or services to their customers.
+Partnership marketing: Partnering with another company to promote products or services to customers.

 While that might seem daunting at first, especially if your best efforts have been borne out of a strong showing at events in the past, it's a pretty reasonable shift in techniques.
-A tactical, informed, and well-thought-out approach can do more for you and your brand than event marketing, given the current circumstances.
+Given the current circumstances, a tactical, informed, and well-thought-out approach can do more for you and your brand than event marketing.